leoctescossia/leoctescossia/README.md

 ### Hi, i am Leonardo

 * Member of Titan Development RN *
-- 💻 Cursando Ciência da Computação na UERN (Universidade do Estado do Rio Grande do Norte).
+- 💻 Studying Computer Science on UERN (Universidade do Estado do Rio Grande do Norte).
-- 🖱 Conhecimento em PHP, C e Python.
+- 🖱 Knowledge in PHP, C, Python, React, Databases.
-- 🖱 Aprofudando em Banco de Dados Relacionais.

 Actually i had a lot of experience with database management.
 Working everyday with SQL (Postgres, MariaDB, MYSQL) and database at JSON's (MongoDB, FireBase).